-Advanced sonographic procedures and special topics.
-Review of previously covered material is included.
-Vascular methodology, case studies, and film critique are discussed.
+This course covers advanced sonographic procedures and special topics.
+A review of previously covered material is included.
+Vascular methodology, case studies, and film critique are also discussed.

-Doppler Physics (3-0-0)
+DMSO 2351 Doppler Physics (3-0-0)

 This course emphasizes Doppler and hemodynamic principles relating to arterial and venous imaging and testing.